wimblerobotics/wifi_logger_visualizer/README.md

   - min
 - `costmap_topic` (default: '/global_costmap/costmap')
   There must be a costmap being published that this node can subscribe to.
-  That costmap will be used to provide the size, resolution and origin of the costmap which is then used to position the text markers for visualization in **rviz2**.
+  That costmap will be used to provide the size, resolution, and origin of the costmap which is then used to position the text markers for visualization in **rviz2**.
 - `db_path` (default: 'wifi_data.db')